Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ## Hardware requirements

-The dish is the same as in LEO reception, but the polarization might differ; you might need to use a different feed.
-TODO
+The dish is the same as in LEO reception, but the polarization will differ in most cases; instead of familiar RHCP signals, geostationary satellites often have **linearily polarized** signals.
+For these, it's best to use a fairly forgiving but bulky [Cantenna](https://3g-aerial.biz/en/online-calculations/antenna-calculations/cantenna-online-calculator) or less forgiving but more compact [Loop feed](http://www.om6aa.eu/Loop_Feed_with_enhanced_performance.pdf)

+TODO?

 ## Detailed satellite information